Click-to-scroll-up Image

 NWS Storm Prediction Center Norman OK

-Areas affected...portions of eastern NC and the Outer Banks
+Areas affected...portions of the California coastline

 Concerning...Severe potential...Watch unlikely